 Paint tends to be the main driver when introducing colour, but there are ways to introduce simmering orange and pink without donning the overalls.

-Try a UK Flooring Direct runner for a statement addition to your stairway, or perhaps your curtains are where attention in required.
+Try a colourful runner for a statement addition to your stairway, or perhaps your curtains are where attention is required.
 Heavy dust gatherers could completely undermine the look so strive for something lighter in material and shade.